jessepav/libgdx-wiki-old/Importing-Blender-models-in-LibGDX.md

+LibGDX provides its own 3D format out of the box called **G3D** (g3dj and g3db files), this article describes steps from Blender to your game using this format. **OBJ** format is partially supported and not recommended for production.
+Alternatively, you can use **glTF** format via third party library [gdx-gltf](https://github.com/mgsx-dev/gdx-gltf) which also provides advanced features like PBR rendering.

 **Note:** _while this page uses Blender for practical examples, most of it applies to **other modeling applications** as well._

 **Warning**: This article is not finished.
 It does not elaborate on loading the models into libGDX.